daianeklein/daianeklein/README.md

 Project Description: The aim of this project is to analyze a dataset in order to develop a machine learning model and predict house's sale price.
 The dataset is available in a "Getting Started Competition" in Kaggle (link available above).

- Main Techiniques:  a complete pipeline Machine Learning model.
+ Main Techniques:  a complete pipeline Machine Learning model.
 Data Analysis, feature engineering and selection, Machine Learning model.
  Boruta, Linear Regression, Random Forest and XGBoost algorithms.